primeharbor/breaches.cloud/content/incidents/chegg/index.md

 ### Attribution / Perpetrator

-According to Chegg inc, the one responsible is a former contractor whose identity has not been disclosed.
+According to the FTC, an unnamed former contractor was responsible for using the root credentials to access the personal information.

 ### Long-term impact